Undergraduate Programs

 Academic Major

 A minimum of 24 semester hours in a defined course of study must be completed for a major.
 Specific majors may require completion of additional hours.
-See the college sections of the catalog for the specific requirements of particular majors.
+See the college/school sections of the catalog for the specific requirements of particular majors.

 Double Major